vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 A port group that container VMs use to communicate with each other.

-Before you deploy a VCH, you must create a distributed virtual switch and a port group for the bridge network.
-You must add the target ESXi host or hosts to the distributed virtual switch, and assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
-For information about how to create a distributed virtual switch and port group, see [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).
+Before you deploy a VCH, you must create a VMware vSphere Distributed Switch and a port group for the bridge network.
+You must add the target ESXi host or hosts to the switch, and assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
+For information about how to create a vSphere Distributed Switch and port group, see [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).

 **IMPORTANT**